jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-part-2-guide.md

            - name: rome-to-amsterdam-v4           # the name of the route
              graph: ipv4_graph                    # the Jalapeno graph to use for calculating the route
              pathType: shortest_path              # the type of path to use for the route
-             metric: utilization                  # the metric to use for the route
+             metric: least-utilized            # the metric to use for the route
              source: hosts/rome                   # the source's database ID
              destination: hosts/amsterdam         # the destination's database ID
              destination_prefix: "10.101.2.0/24"  # the destination prefix